-If your exercise equipment is too far from the wall outlet, you may need to use an extension cord.
-However, especially regarding treadmill safety, one of the most important things you can do is make sure you are using the right equipment.
+You may need an extension cord if your exercise equipment is too far from the wall outlet.
+However, especially regarding treadmill safety, one of the most important things you can do is ensure you use the right equipment.

 Read More: Your Guide to the Best Budget Treadmills in 2022

 In particular, using a treadmill extension cord is essential if you don’t have enough outlets in your home or gym.

 This article will provide a comprehensive guide on safely plugging a treadmill into an extension cord.
 We’ll also discuss common mistakes people make when using these cords and offer some tips for avoiding them.

 Last update on 2023-05-31 / Images from Amazon Product Advertising API